...

 Ghibli Museum (三鷹の森ジブリ美術館)

 If you are a Ghibli fan, visiting the Ghibli Museum in Tokyo’s Mitaka is a must.
-Although instinctively, you might get off the train at Mitaka Station (三鷹駅), starting your visit by getting off the train at Kichijoji Station is a good idea.
+Although you might instinctively get off the train at Mitaka Station (三鷹駅), it is recommended that you start your visit by getting off the train at Kichijoji Station.

-As Inokashira Park is on the way to Ghibli Museum, you will see the museum’s Totoro signs when walking in the park.
-In fact, Inokashira Park’s lush green forest is the best setting to warm you up to the fairy tale world in the museum.
+As Inokashira Park is on the way to the Ghibli Museum, you will see the museum’s various Totoro signs when walking in the park.
+In fact, Inokashira Park’s lush green forest is the best setting to warm you up to the fairy tale world!

-Ghibli Museum isn’t just about the animation.
+Ghibli Museum isn’t just about animation.
 It introduces the principles of animation production to its guests.
 In the museum, you will find the hand-drawn original manuscripts of Ghibli’s movies.
-From sketching to drafting to coloring, the exhibits together paint a clear picture of how animation in the good old days was produced.
+From sketching to drafting to coloring, the exhibits together paint a clear picture of how animation was produced in the good old days.

 While younger children might not be so interested in learning how the Ghibli movies were made, the Cat Bus from My Neighbor Totoro on the third floor will definitely excite them.
 The play area is where they can board the Cat Bus in the anime!